 To this day cricket is still being played at Farningham but unlike 1857 not all members live and work in Farningham.
 At present we run two league teams on a Saturday and one on a Sunday.
 There is a much bigger and substantially improved club house, which includes a bar, patio and play area for children.

-Such has been the success that Junior training will take place on Monday and Thursday evenings and we have competitive cricket for Under 15's, Under 13's and two Under 11 sides.
+Such has been the success and growth of the Junior section that training will now take place on Monday and Thursday evenings to maintain a good coach to player ratio.
+We have competitive cricket for Under 15's, Under 13's and two Under 11 sides and mini cricket festivals for Under 9's.